enkidevs/curriculum/JavaScript/Core/arrays-and-equality/arrays.md

 ```
 var pos = myArray.indexOf(3);//2
 ```
-We can loop over all the array items with *forEach*:
+We can iterate over the array items with *forEach*:
 ```
 myArray.forEach(
 function (item, index, array) {